Division of Family Planning

 Our Role in Patient Care

-Clinicians at the Reproductive Choice Clinic at Bellevue offer safe, confidential, and comprehensive care for patients seeking treatment for early pregnancy loss or abortion, as well as contraceptive services.
-These clinical offerings are integrated into Bellevue’s Women’s Health Clinic, which sees patients from all five boroughs of New York City.
-We also provide medical translation services in 130 languages, 24 hours a day for our non-English speaking patients and partner with non-physician groups such as The Doula Project, The Brigid Alliance, and the Haven Coalition to provide integrative care and improve the overall experience of our patients.
+Clinicians at the Reproductive Choice Clinic at Bellevue and at NYU Langone Hospital—Brooklyn offer safe, confidential, and comprehensive care for patients seeking treatment for early pregnancy loss or abortion, management of abnormal early pregnancies, and contraceptive services.
+These clinical offerings are integrated into Bellevue’s Women’s Health Clinic and in NYU Langone Hospital—Brooklyn’s outpatient and inpatient facilities.
+We also provide medical translation services in 130 languages, 24 hours a day for our non-English speaking patients, and partner with non-physician groups such as The Doula Project, The Brigid Alliance, and the Haven Coalition to provide integrative care and improve the overall experience of our patients.

 Our Faculty